UltimateMenu/UltimateMenu/README.md

 --------------------------------------------------------------------------------------------------
 ## When Your New Updates Will Be Out?
-No ETA for big updates also because i don't know actually if im going to be able to continue this script (boths) because i have a life and i need to study.
-This is a helpfull and fun project for everyone who wants to use it, is free and you can use my script as a template.
+No ETA for big updates also because i don't know actually if im going to be able to continue this script (both) because i have a life and i need to study.
+This is a helpfull and fun project for everyone who wants to use it, is free and you can use my scripts as a template/base.
 --------------------------------------------------------------------------------------------------
 ## About
--  By the way to anyone who ask's about the Ultimate-Menu script, is not entire mine, there is actually in credits every single person who i taked code from and who helped me with this.
+-  By the way to anyone who ask's about the Ultimate-Menu script, is not entire mine, there is actually a credits section with every single person i took code from etc.
-## Latest Ultimate Menu Kiddions update was on: 05/09/2024
+## Latest Ultimate Menu Kiddions update was on: 05/09/2024 (Final Update)
 ## Latest Ultimate Menu YimMenu update was on: 31/08/2024